jpillora/sshd-lite/README.md

   Options:
     --host, listening interface (defaults to all)
-    --port -p, listening port (defaults to 22, then fallsback to 2200) --shell, the type of to use shell for remote sessions (defaults to bash) --keyfile, a filepath to an private key (for example, an 'id_rsa' file) --keyseed, a string to use to seed key generation --noenv, ignore environment variables provided by the client
+    --port -p, listening port (defaults to 22, then fallsback to 2200) --shell, the type of to use shell for remote sessions (defaults to $SHELL, then bash/powershell) --keyfile, a filepath to an private key (for example, an 'id_rsa' file) --keyseed, a string to use to seed key generation --noenv, ignore environment variables provided by the client